ldaniels528/trifecta/README.md

 <a name="Motivations"></a>
 ## Motivations

-The motivations behind creating _Trifecta_ are simple; testing, verifying and managing Kafka topics can be an arduous task.
+The motivations behind creating _Trifecta_ are simple; testing, verifying and managing Kafka topics and Zookeeper key-value pairs is an arduous task.
 The goal of this project is to ease the pain of developing applications that make use of Kafka/Storm/ZooKeeper-based via a console-based tool using simple Unix-like commands.

 ## Status